 Evidence of Miss Hawkins

 Witness Lynda Hawkins, maid at Fernhill Farm, told the inquest that she had been out twice before with the horse but not alone with Miss Stanyer.
 On Wednesday at about 4.30pm she had gone out with her mistress in the dog-cart.
 When they got to Waverely Road the horse was a bit restless.
-Witness got off the cart to go into Smith & Sons to purchase some goods.
-When she returned the cart had moved a few yards, Miss Stanyer said the horse had been startled by a train but she did not seem nervous.
+Witness got off the cart to go into Smith & Sons to purchase some goods, and when she returned the cart had moved a few yards, Miss Stanyer said the horse had been startled by a train at the Station, but she did not seem nervous.
 They then went to the Square and witness went into another shop whilst Miss Stanyer remained with the cart.
 After the purchases had been put into the cart, witness got on and they headed back home along Warwick Road.
-On passing the railway bridge near St. John’s the horse became frightened and ‘bolted’.
+On passing the railway bridge near St. John’s the horse became frightened and ‘bolted’ at high-speed.
 Witness thought it must have been because of a passing train.
 Miss Stanyer called upon the witness to assist her, and both pulled hard on the reins.
 On approaching the Rouncil Lane junction, they still could not stop the horse, and Miss Stanyer said; “Let us turn it round the corner”.
-They both pulled on the right-hand rein but could not get the horse round the corner.
-It ran onto the grass under the trees and headed towards the lodge.
-The horse fell down, throwing both of them out of the cart.
-Witness was unclear whether the horse had hit the gate or not, or whether she had hit the gate or not, because she was dazed for a few seconds.
+They both pulled on the right-hand rein but could not get the horse fully round the corner.
+It ran onto the grass under the trees and headed straight towards the lodge.
+After the impact the horse fell down, throwing both of them out of the cart.
+Witness was unclear whether the horse had hit the gate or not, or whether she herself had hit the gate or not, because she was dazed for a few seconds.
 When she recovered she found herself next to the feet of Miss Stanyer, and that’s when she found her caught on a spike, her hands were holding onto the railings and her face was lifted up.
 Her feet were off the ground, so Miss Hawkins lifted her down.
-Dr. Asplen was then sent for.

 Junction of Warwick Road and Rouncil Lane ‘Reproduced with the permission of the National Library of Scotland’ Licence CC-BY (NLS) https://maps.nls.uk/index.html